Stick Case Moth

 (one synonym : Clania tenuis Rosenstock, 1885)

-These Caterpillars live and pupate in a silken case. to which they attach twigs parallel to the axis of the case.
+These Caterpillars live and pupate in a silken case. to which they attach about a dozen twigs parallel to the axis of the case.
 Ian Common notes that the larval case of this species has all the attached twigs of uniform length.
 However John O. Westwood illustrates the case of Clania lewinii as having one twig longer than the others.

 The caterpillars feed on the foliage of various members of the plant family MYRTACEAE :

 as can be seen from the Bottlebrush twigs used by the caterpillar in the photograph above.
 Nevertheless, this individual happily accepted leaves of various bipinnate Wattles ( Acacia, MIMOSACEAE ) !

 The caterpillar inside the case has hard skin on the head and thorax, which has a mottled brown and white pattern.
 This hard skin protects the caterpillar when these parts are protruded from the case for it to walk and feed.
 The abdomen which it normally keeps within the case has soft skin and is a murky green or brown, with a row of pale spiracles along each side.
 The case can grow to a length of up to 3 cms.

 The adult male is black with translucent grey wings.
 The thorax of the male has four white stripes.
 It has a wing span of about 2 cms.

 Further reading :